cyclus/cyclus.github.com/source/cep/cep17.rst

 .. code-block:: c++

     class GenericResource : public Resource {
      public:
       typedef boost::shared_ptr<GenericResource> Ptr;
-        static ResourceType Type;
+      static const ResourceType kType;

-        static Ptr create(double quantity, std::string units, std::string quality);
+      static Ptr Create(double quantity, std::string units);
-        static Ptr createUntracked(double quantity, std::string units, std::string quality);
+      static Ptr CreateUntracked(double quantity, std::string units);

-        /// Returns a reference to a newly allocated copy of this resource virtual Resource::Ptr clone();

-        /// Returns the total quantity of this resource in its base unit virtual double quantity() {return quantity_;};

-        /// Returns base unit for this resource's quantity virtual std::string units() {return units_;};

-        /// Returns the quality of this resoruce's contents (e.g. man-hours) virtual std::string quality() {return quality_;};

-        /// Returns the concrete type of this resource virtual ResourceType type() {return Type;};

-        /// each quality gets its own state id virtual int stateId();

-        /**
-           Absorbs the contents of the given 'other' resource into this resource
-           @throws CycGenResourceIncompatible 'other' resource is of a different quality.
-         */
-        virtual void absorb(GenericResource::Ptr other);

-        /**
-           Extracts the specified mass from this resource and returns it as a new generic resource object with the same quality/type.

-           @throws CycGenResourceOverExtract
-         */
-        GenericResource::Ptr extract(double quantity);

-        virtual Resource::Ptr extractRes(double quantity);

-      protected:

-        virtual void recordState();

-      private:

-        /**
-           @param quantity is a double indicating the quantity
-           @param units is a string indicating the resource unit */
-        GenericResource(double quantity, std::string units, std::string quality);

-        static int nextStateID_;
-        static std::map<std::string, int> existingStateIds_;

-        std::string units_;

-        double quantity_;

-        double quality_;
+      virtual const int id() const;

+      /// not needed/no meaning for generic resources virtual int state_id() const {
+        return 0;
       };

+      /// Returns the concrete type of this resource virtual ResourceType type() const {
+        return kType;
+      };

+      /// Returns a reference to a newly allocated copy of this resource virtual Resource::Ptr Clone() const;

+      virtual void RecordSpecial() const { };

+      /// Returns the total quantity of this resource in its base unit virtual std::string units() const {
+        return units_;
+      };

+      /// Returns the total quantity of this resource in its base unit virtual double quantity() const {
+        return quantity_;
+      };

+      virtual Resource::Ptr ExtractRes(double quantity);

+      /// Extracts the specified mass from this resource and returns it as a
+      /// new generic resource object with the same quality/type.

+      /// @throws CycGenResourceOverExtract
+      GenericResource::Ptr Extract(double quantity);

+      /// Absorbs the contents of the given 'other' resource into this
+      /// resource
+      /// @throws CycGenResourceIncompatible 'other' resource is of a void Absorb(GenericResource::Ptr other);
+    };

+    } // namespace cyclus

 Composition class
 ~~~~~~~~~~~~~~~~~~~~~~